Coherence Filters

 Carving structure from the reservoir

-One piece of housekeeping first, because the arc matters and I will state it once, canonically: the order of emergence is Chaos → exclusion filters → semantic filters → constructors → life → consciousness.
-Exclusion filters prune the reservoir; semantic filters assign lawful meaning to the survivors; constructors are the stable patterns within the resulting trajectories; life and consciousness are constructors that maintain and represent themselves.
+One piece of housekeeping first, because the arc matters and I will state it once, canonically: the proposed order of emergence is Chaos → exclusion filters → semantic filters → constructors → life → recursive self-modeling → possible consciousness.
+Exclusion filters prune the reservoir; semantic filters assign lawful meaning to the survivors; constructors are the stable patterns within the resulting trajectories; life maintains itself, and some living systems represent their own modeling.
 This chapter covers the two filter stages.
-The rest of the arc follows in the next two chapters.
+The later phenomenal identity claim is a separate wager, not another consequence of the filter construction.

 Chaos as Random Reals